 We live in a world where it seems that more is always better.
-While that might be true most of the time and for most things, when it comes to credit limits there are a few things you should know.
-Let’s examine credit limit increases and see what they can mean to you and your credit score.
+While that might be true most of the time and for most things, when it comes to credit limits, there are a few things you should know.
+Let’s examine credit limit increases and see what they can mean for you and your credit score.

 How does applying for a credit limit increase affect your score?